RocketStack: Level-aware Deep Recursive Ensemble Learning Architecture: Methodology

 In all modes, pruning respects fold-wise data boundaries, maintaining clean separation between training and testing during cross-validation.
 If the number of retained models at a level falls below a predefined lower bound, the recursion halts to preserve structural integrity.
 Otherwise, the selected models are propagated forward, maintaining a memory-informed recursive composition of the ensemble.

 This pruning protocol (whether based on strict OOF performance or exploratory noise-infused variation) serves two roles within RocketStack.
 First, it regulates ensemble complexity, preventing the uncontrolled accumulation of model outputs across levels.
 Second, the stochastic variants act as a controlled perturbation of the model selection heuristic, allowing less dominant learners a probabilistic chance to persist.
 This exploratory mechanism draws inspiration from regularization principles, where selective uncertainty may help downstream estimators avoid overfitting to early-layer dynamics or converging prematurely to suboptimal ensemble compositions.
-The complete RocketStack pipeline is formalized in Algorithm~\ref{alg:rocketstack_binary} and Algorithm~\ref{alg:rocketstack_multiclass}, outlining the full procedure for binary and multi-class classification respectively.
+The pseudocode of RocketStack pipeline is formalized in Algorithm~\ref{alg:rocketstack_pseudocode}.

+All experiments and model evaluations were conducted on a computer equipped with an Intel Core i7-9700KF (3.60~GHz) processor, 128~GB of DDR4 RAM, and an NVIDIA RTX~2070~Super (8~GB VRAM).
+To address computational complexity, assuming a typical base-learner training cost $C(N,D)\approx\mathcal{O}(N \cdot D\ \cdot log N)$, a loose worst-case bound without pruning or compression is $\mathcal{O}(L \cdot M \cdot N \cdot D \cdot \log N)$.
+Under RocketStack, however, the effective training cost is better characterized as $\mathcal{O}\!\left(\sum_{\ell=1}^{L} M_\ell\ \cdot C(N,D_\ell)\right)$, where the active model pool $M_\ell$ decreases monotonically with level and periodic feature compression constrains $D_\ell$.
+Consequently, runtime growth with depth is typically much lower than the naive linear-in-$L$ bound (and may be sub-linear in practice under strong pruning).